 Business development and sales should work together as it is this is the only way we can aim at consistent and excellent results.
 But how to do it effectively?

-These are some things to take into account when talking about the relation between the two.
+These are some things to take into account when talking about the relationship between the two.

 Furthermore, each organization will be shaped based on its market needs and to address its strategic intentions and should define roles based on the business needs.
-Organizations should create short and long term value for its customers, employees, shareholders and the society.
+Organizations should create short and long-term value for its customers, employees, shareholders, and society.

 When thinking about what your business development and sales teams should do, take into account all of these factors.